Pinaki82/Debian-minimal/README.md

 - This repository doesn't aim to be a Debian-descendant distribution.

 This repository was started as a backup to the config files I use on my Debian-XFCE system.
 Then, I decided to split the core parts from basic to minimal.
 Basic means, you'll need those packages and configurations as a starting point.
 Here, Minimal stands for, you'll find packages most people use.
-Now it is your responsibility to include/discard sections of the 'minimal' unit and keep a backup of your final version that will use forever.
+Now it is your responsibility to include/discard sections of the 'minimal' unit and keep a backup of your final version that you will use forever.
 Feel free to clone this repository as a starting point for your own desktop configuration.

 # Thou Shalt Never: